4 Questions About Ramadan Answered–And Why Christ Followers Need to Pray

 While some claim violence doesn’t substantially increase during Ramadan, there’s no getting around the intentional connection between several terrorist attacks and Ramadan.
 Two years ago n 2016, attacks during Ramadan resulted in deaths of more than 200 people in Saudi Arabia, Turkey, Bangladesh, Lebanon and the United States.
 And last year during the first three weeks, Islamic State claimed responsibility for 300 attacks on Christians.

-A day before the official start of Ramadan last year, ISIS militants ambushed a busload of Coptic Christians traveling to a monastery and a Christian family (a dad and his two sons) in a truck also headed to the monastery in the Minya region.
+A day before the official start of Ramadan last year, ISIS militants ambushed a busload of Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christians traveling to a monastery and a Christian family (a dad and his two sons) in a truck also headed to the monastery in the Minya region.
 That day, May 26, 2017, 29 Christians died for their faith when ISIS militants told each person they encountered to, “either recite the Islamic shahada creed, live as practicing Muslims or be killed.”

 And 2017’s Orlando nightclub massacre occurred during Ramadan’s first week (the attacker, Omar Mateen, told a 911 operator that he was pledging allegiance to the Islamic State).
 The New York Times reported last year that in an annual speech the month before Ramadan, the spokesman for Islamic State, Abu Muhammad al-Adnani, incited its supporters to carry out killings abroad during the holy month of Ramadan.